Vaginal birth and Caesarean

 Vaginal birth after previous C-section?

-In some cases she may have asked you to have a CT scan of your pelvis, to check that there was not a pelvic reason that you did not achieve a vaginal birth last time.
+In some cases they may have asked you to have a CT scan of your pelvis, to check that there was not a pelvic reason that you did not achieve a vaginal birth last time.